superseriousbusiness/gotosocial/docs/installation_guide/binary.md

 You should now be able to log in to your instance using the email address and password of the account you just created.
 We recommend using [Pinafore](https://pinafore.social) or [Tusky](https://tusky.app) for this.

-## 7. Enable the systemd service
+## 7. \[Optional\] Enable the systemd service

 If you don't like manually starting GoToSocial on every boot you might want to create a systemd service that does that for you.

+First stop your GoToSocial instance.

-First create a new user and group for your gotosocial installation.
+Then create a new user and group for your GoToSocial installation:

 ```bash
 sudo useradd -r gotosocial